P3S3/p3S3.github.io/README.md

 ## Application and Registration: a 2-phase procedure
 To participate in the summer school, you will first have to apply, and then, after a review process, you will receive a link to register.
-We welcome european applications, and a few “housing” grants will be allocated to support PhD students, covering housing and registration fees.
+We welcome European applications, and a few “housing” grants will be allocated to support PhD students, covering housing and registration fees.

 ## Application
 Depending on your status, information will be asked:
 * PhD student: CV and motivation letter
-* Academic & Industry : CV
+* Academic & Industry: CV

 There will be two rounds for applications:

-* From March 11 to March 30 (23:59 Paris time).
+* First round: From March 11 to March 30 (23:59 Paris time).
   Notification of acceptance: after April 15.
-* From April 1 to April 15 (23:59 Paris time).
+* Second round: From April 1 to April 15 (23:59 Paris time).
   Notification of acceptance: after May 4.

 Application form: [https://admin-sphinx.universite-paris-saclay.fr/SurveyServer/s/GSchimieCompSci/InscriptionP3S3-school/questionnaire.htm](https://admin-sphinx.universite-paris-saclay.fr/SurveyServer/s/GSchimieCompSci/InscriptionP3S3-school/questionnaire.htm)